signavio/dmn-and-drools-execution-examples/README.rst

 .drl
 ------
-In case of a .drl file you can simply trigger the evaluation by
+In case of a .drl file, you can simply trigger the evaluation by

 .. code-block:: java